Italian court bans unlicensed taxi services like Uber

 The Italian move adds to a series of legal challenges facing the San Francisco-based company, a start-up which has rapidly grown into a business worth an estimated $40 billion.

-Uber, which will continue to run its Uber BLACK service with licensed chauffeurs, was given 15 days to comply with the ruling or face a fine of 20,000 euros for each day's delay in meeting the court ruling.
+Uber was given 15 weeks to comply with the ruling or face a fine of 20,000 euros for each day's delay in meeting the court ruling.

-(Reporting by Manuela D'Alessandro and Ilaria Polleschi; Writing by Danilo Masoni; Editing by Mark Potter and Susan Thomas)
+(Reporting by Manuela D'Alessandro and Ilaria Polleschi; Writing by Danilo Masoni; Editing by Mark Potter)